-It’s important for all key stakeholders to be aligned, and that means talking to people outside the company as well as your colleagues and employees.
-This can be difficult to do for a variety of reasons, but swallowing your pride and having tough conversations with outsiders is crucial for a successful turnaround.
+When trying to save a distressed company all key stakeholders need to be aligned, and that means talking to people outside the company as well as your colleagues and employees.
+This can be difficult to do for a variety of reasons.
+Swallowing your pride and having tough conversations with outsiders is crucial for a successful turnaround.
 You may find that many people are sympathetic to your situation and willing to support your business.
-Not doing so opens up your company to all types of unwanted exposure, the most dangerous of which is the control and flow of news and rumors about your organization.
-With that, I’ll move on to how to address each external stakeholder.
+Not doing so opens your company to all types of unwanted exposure, the most dangerous of which is the control and flow of news and rumors about your business.

-Many times, customers get their information – or misinformation – from rumors.
-Key customers can get nervous and start looking for alternative suppliers.
-Get ahead of the rumors: inform your customers about your situation and tell them how you plan to correct it; be reassuring, but not deceitful.
+Customers often get their information – or misinformation – from rumors.
+This can make them nervous, leading them to start looking for alternative suppliers.
+Get ahead of the rumors: inform your customers about your situation and tell them how you plan to correct it; be reassuring, not deceitful.
 No one likes to be surprised, and customers will usually cooperate if you keep them well-informed.
 By working together and seeking the assistance of your customers, you should be able to recharge your business.

 Your company’s suppliers are also part of the rumor mill and may get anxious if they think that one of their customers is in trouble.
-Develop a detailed, individual payment plan for each vendor that outlines your issues and express how you plan to deal with them.
+Work with each vendor on a payment plan that outlines your specific cash flows issues and expresses how you plan to deal with them.
 In addition, discuss extended payment terms for new orders.
-You may also consider looking for new suppliers – they may be more likely to give better payment terms as they may be unaware of your current cash flow difficulties, especially if your credit rating was good prior to your current financial situation.
-Even if they run a credit check and ask you to pre-pay, that may still be better for your cash flow than working with your current suppliers, who may ask for Cash-On-Delivery (COD) and a payment towards your old debt.
-Ultimately, your vendors don’t want to lose a customer so your success matters to them, and they will usually cooperate if you keep them in the loop.
+You may also consider looking for new suppliers – they may be more likely to give you better payment terms as they may be unaware of your current cash flow difficulties, especially if your credit rating was good prior to your current financial situation.
+Even if they run a credit check and ask you to pre-pay, that may still be better for your cash flow than working with your current suppliers, who may ask for cash on delivery (COD) and payment toward your old debt.
+Ultimately, your vendors do not want to lose a customer, so your success matters to them, and they too will usually cooperate if you keep them in the loop.

 Step 3: Contact tax authorities